Interviews, People+Stories

 Assa, where did you come from and why?

-In what district do you live?
+Which district do you live in?

-I live in Chugureti district, in a, literally, “dead” one-room apartment, along with Nastya (roommate/friend).
-When I saw photos of this apartment on the web, I thought: Oh my God, this is from Jarmusch’s film “Endless Vacations”.
+I live in the Chugureti district, in a literally “dead” one-room apartment, together with Nastya, my roommate and friend.
+When I first saw photos of the apartment online, I thought, “Oh my God, this looks like something straight out of Jim Jarmusch’s Endless Vacation.”
 But the apartment has potential.
 Just like all of us.
-Our balcony even “starred” in the Blue Mountains.
-But it can get very cold in winter.
+Our balcony even “starred” in Blue Mountains.
+It can get very cold in winter, though.

 Five of your favorite spots in Tbilisi.

-I have one goal – to make money.
-But this is not going well at the moment.
-I have a cool blog called “From the Red Line”, which is lagging behind because I do not have enough interesting Russian books in Tbilisi to read and write book reviews.
-Nastya and I are planning to make a zine about Tbilisi.
-Well, since I moved to Georgia I’ve been writing a lot and have accumulated a good amount of stories and essays, and I guess an end goal is to write a book sometime soon.
+I have one goal: to make money.
+Unfortunately, that’s not going very well at the moment.
+I run a blog called From the Red Line, but it’s slowed down because I can’t find enough interesting Russian books in Tbilisi to read and review.
+Nastya and I are planning to create a zine about Tbilisi.
+Since moving to Georgia, I’ve been writing a lot and have accumulated a decent collection of stories and essays.
+The long-term goal is to write a book sometime soon.

 Name five things in Georgia that surprised you.